 I would say it's hiring and retaining quality employees who will keep a tenure with the business.
-We have too many employees who seem to come and go and the for competition employment at our salary vast.
-Our range is employees have a great deal of options so we find it difficult to recruit, train and retain.
+We have too many employees who seem to come and go and the competition employment at our salary range is vast.
+Our employees have a great deal of options so we find it difficult to recruit, train and retain.